|

 been made ineffective and that the resultant dampness came from Natural

 ground water.
 Such situations do exist, but they are very rare.
+Does

 Rising Damp really exist?